 That’s how search works in ThoughtSpot.
 You can use some helping words like “by” and “for” but they can also be left out, and the search will return the same answer.

 Search is based on the tables that exist in your data.
 Tables are made of rows and columns, like spreadsheets.
 So you can search by typing in any of these words:

 The column name: like revenue, product name, or store

 Any of the values in the columns: like 20000, kitten chow, or richmond

 One of the special keywords ThoughtSpot understands: like yesterday, >, or contains

-An Answer is the result of a single search.
-You can save an Answer you want to work more on later, or just keep it for your personal use.
-You can also share an Answer with other users.
-The Answers tab is where you can view and then share your saved search results.
+An answer is the result of a single search.
+You can save an answer you want to work more on later, or just keep it for your personal use.
+You can also share an answer with other users.
+The Answers tab is where you can view and then the your saved search results.